-For the past few days we've been able to see something quite special and quite rare in the night sky.
-A comet so bright it can be seen without a telescope, just the naked eye.
-The reason NEOWISE is rare is due to its brightness and relative closeness to Earth.
-It's still a good 100 million km away (some 400 times further than the moon) but relative to space that's not far at all.
+During most of July we were able to see something quite special and quite rare in the night sky.
+A comet so bright it could be seen without a telescope, just the naked eye.
+The reason NEOWISE was rare was due to its brightness and relative closeness to Earth.
+It was still over a 100 million km away (some 400 times further than the moon) at it's closest pass, but relative to space that's not far at all.

 The last time we saw something as bright was Comet Hale-Bopp back in 1997, and the next time we'll see something similar won't be for nearly 7000 years, so here are some of your incredible photos from across the south west in case you didn't manage to catch a glimpse.